Reducing noise from rules

 📘

-Note: these options are only available for SQL Rules with an Absolute threshold.
+Note: In SQL Rules, these options are only available when an Absolute threshold is selected.
 They are not available for rules with Automatic or Relative thresholds, as those are less prone to repetitive notifications.

 Here is an example of how those options would play out over the course of 25 runs of a hypothetical SQL Rule whose breach condition is to notify if count is > 0.
 In this scenario, Option 1 is set to send another notification every 4 consecutive breached runs.